eliasenseirb/projectS9/README.md

 ### How to Use

 Three codes are given in this repository.
 One is made for simulations without radios.
 Two are made to demonstrate the weak secrecy using physical radios.
+The Python scripts given in the `src/` folder were used during the project development but should **not** be executed manually.
+There is a non-zero probability that they might be broken.

 <a name="virtual"/>